-Practical, step-by-step instructions.
-We will try to keep the podcast to a maximum of two main topics per episode.
-As much as possible we will describe how to do things using only the graphical user interface (GUI).
-We will try to steer clear of the "geeky" command line unless it is the only way to do something, or if it is significantly simpler than using the GUI.
+Quoted in publications such as InfoWorld, we provide, practical, step-by-step instructions for our listeners and readers.
+We try to keep the podcast to a maximum of two main topics per episode.
+As much as possible we describe how to do things using only the graphical user interface (GUI).
+We try to steer clear of the "geeky" command line unless it is the only way to do something, or if it is significantly simpler than using the GUI.
 Listen to our promo to hear more:

-We publish three episodes each and every month.
+We publish two episodes each and every month.
 Listener Feedback on about the 5th and User Experience on about the 20th.
-Computer America appearances following the third Tuesday of each month.

-User ExperienceIn the User Experience episodes we take two months to cover a topic.
+User ExperienceIn the User Experience episodes we often take two months to cover a topic.

 Month one: A general introduction to a topic, including areas of interest to switchers from other operating systems.

 Month two: A more advanced perspective.
 For users of Linux trying to build their confidence and competence with the Linux operating system and its applications.

 Listener FeedbackBetween User Experience episodes we read and answer Listener Feedback and provide additional tips on using Linux and its applications.

 You are one of over 30,000 unique visitors that read or listen to our content each month.
 Whether you are new to Linux, moving from Windows to Linux, or simply thinking about moving to Linux, this podcast will provide you with valuable information and advice that will help you in "Going Linux."

 "5 of 5.
 This is a real great podcast for Linux newbies and power users, the whole podcast is based on using the Linux desktop applications."Tux University